 This is usually a thin belt tied as a knot in the front of the body.
 The belt may have metal hardware as well, but the fastening is made with knots.
-Skinny belts look amazing when paired with a high-waist jeans, a straight dress, over a cardigan or jacket.
+Skinny belts look amazing when paired with high-waist jeans, a straight dress, over a cardigan or jacket.

 Thin / Skinny belt

 A thin belt is one of the common types of belts generally worn as a dress belt to accentuate your waist.
 It gives a luxurious and finished look even to the simplest outfits.
-These slim waist belts also come handy to define the waistline in a long top.
+These slim waist belts also come in handy to define the waistline in a long top.

-This refers to a nylon webbing strap belt used by military personnel , mostly in neutral colours like black, navy blue brown or khaki.
-The strap is a heavy nylon webbing and the belt will have metal hardware like buckles or sturdy plastic buckles.
+This refers to a nylon webbing strap belt used by military personnel, mostly in neutral colours like black, navy blue brown or khaki.
+The strap is a heavy nylon webbing, and the belt will have metal hardware like buckles or sturdy plastic buckles.

 These are typically worn with formal dresses and wedding gowns.
 Some metal belts are fastened or made of chains.
 Some are made of filigree silver or gold or gold /silver plated metals, normally about one inch in width.

 These style belts have eyelets and drawstrings that will fasten the belt around the waist.
 The thick and wide belt worn over a loose outfit makes a complete look that would otherwise seem shapeless.
-This belt basically gives a waist-narrowing and oriental look.
+This belt gives a waist-narrowing and oriental look.

-These are fashion statement belts with a stretchable string instead of a buckle or simple technique of tying knots that tightens the belt to the body.
+These are fashion statement belts with a stretchable string instead of a buckle or a simple technique of tying knots that tightens the belt to the body.
 You can use plain colour high waist belts on plain long tops or pair colourful, printed tops with an opposite colour belt.
 This belt is perfect for creating an amazing hourglass shape and will work wonders for most waistlines.

 This belt is great if you want to accentuate your shapes and curves when wearing a dress.
 It is a thick belt made of soft leather with stretchable strings.
-Knotting the strings can also vary depending on the style you want and on how tight you want it to be.
-It usually comes in plain colors like red, black, and brown.
+Knotting the strings can also vary depending on the style you want and how tight you want it to be.
+It usually comes in plain colours like red, black, and brown.
 They look good on electric pleated dresses.

 Elastic / Stretch Waist belt